NFOK19003U Foodomics and Plant Foods

 Learning Outcome

-At the end of the course student will be able to do:
+By the end of the course, students will be able to:

-• Optimize biological sample processing (extraction) and analytical measurement steps
+• Optimize biological sample processing (extraction) and analytical measurement steps.

-• Ability to process complex foodomics/metabolomics datasets
+• Process complex foodomics/metabolomics datasets effectively.

-• Process GC-MS, LC-MS, and 1H NMR data
+• Process GC-MS, LC-MS, and 1H NMR data.

 See Absalon for a list of course literature